 The final piece of the product puzzle is how quantities get updated in Ordoro and your sales channels, which is the “Total Available” quantity.

 When an order is imported into Ordoro, we look at all of the products in the order and update our “Total Committed” column on the Products page which then recalculates the“Total Available” that is being synced back to your sales channels.
-For example, there is one order for a Krull DVD.
+For example, there is one order for 105 items of Krull DVD.

 When you view this on the Products page,

-- the “Physical On Hand” quantity is 10 for Warehouse A and 5 for Warehouse B
+- the “Physical On Hand” quantity is 200 for California Warehouse and 5 for North Carolina Warehouse.

 We don’t automatically change the “Physical On Hand” inventory count because this quantity reflects the actual amount you have in your warehouses.
 If we deduct it immediately, it can cause confusion.
-For example, for this order, if Ordoro had automatically changed the “Physical On Hand” quantity to 9 in Warehouse A, you would still see 15 Krull DVDs on your shelfs and question what’s happened.
+For example, for this order, if Ordoro had automatically changed the “Physical On Hand” quantity to 95 in California Warehouse, you would still see 200 Krull DVDs on your shelves and question what’s happened.

 Check out the three articles below for more details on how inventory works in Ordoro.